 Indeed, even though the procedure is not as quick and easy as the registration of an ante nuptial contract, it is still possible and remains a good choice for couples married in community of property.

 A Postnuptial Contract can be registered in terms of Section 21(1) of the Matrimonial Property Act.
 This application is brought by one of the parties, with the assistance of the other spouse.
 The application has to be brought before the court, which will give an order for the registration of a postnuptial contract.
 After the order is granted, the parties will sign a postnuptial contract which will be registered in the Deeds Office.
 The postnuptial contract can then be concluded as out of community of property, with or without the accrual.

 Why must the application be brought before court?

-- The High Court deals with the change in status of parties (from being married in community to being married out of community);
+- The High Court deals with the change in status of parties (from being married in community of property to being married out of community of property);

 - A couple married in community of property has a communal estate, meaning that all the assets and liabilities form part of the communal estate;